StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 the backup/restore functionality will be used.

 {% hint style="info" %}
-Note that the StackState automatic backup functionality should not be enabled until after the migration procedure has completed.
+Note that the [StackState automatic Kubernetes backup functionality](/setup/data-management/backup_restore/kubernetes_backup.md) should not be enabled until after the migration procedure has completed.
-{ endhint }
+{% endhint %}

 1. Enable the MinIO component by adding the following YAML fragment to the `values.yaml` file that is used to install StackState